SebastianPost96/rx-boilerstate/README.md

 `public asSelector(): Selector<S>`

-Returns a Selector of the entire state.
+Returns a Selector of the raw state.

 ---